ianlewis/repo-template-ts/README.md

 You can optionally keep repositories created with the template in sync with changes to the template.
-Because repositories created from GitHub templates are not forks, it is recommended to to a squash merge to squash the merge as a commit on your commit history.
+Because repositories created from GitHub templates are not forks, it is recommended to perform a squash merge to squash the merge as a commit on your commit history.

 ```shell